 (resp. $ > 0 $ and $=0$ if and only if $v$ or $\tau$ is the zero vector).
 If we compute the Chern curvature at the given point $x$ with respect to a unitary frame for $E_x$, say

 then this is equivalent to ask the same inequalities for the quantity

 where the $v_\alpha$'s and $\tau_p$'s are the coordinate of the chosen vector with respect to the given bases.

-A Griffiths positive vector bundle is ample (the converse is not known in general, but it is a conjecture), and a globally generated vector bundle can be endowed with a hermitian metric which makes it Griffiths semipositive.
+A Griffiths positive vector bundle on a compact complex manifold is ample (the converse is not known in general, but it is a conjecture), and a globally generated vector bundle can be endowed with a Hermitian metric which makes it Griffiths semipositive.

-It is then natural to ask whether in this hermitian setting the Fulton--Lazarsfeld--Demailly--Peternell--Schneider theorem hold pointwise for Chern forms, and this is also a question raised by Griffiths in the same paper.
-More precisely, recall that a $(k,k)$-form $u$ is positive if and only if its restriction to every $k$-dimensional complex submanifold is a non negative volume form (cf. \cite[Chapter III, \S 1.A, (1.6) Criterion]{Dem01}).
+It is then natural to ask whether in this Hermitian setting the Fulton--Lazarsfeld--Demailly--Peternell--Schneider theorem holds pointwise for Chern forms, and this is also a question raised by Griffiths in the same paper.
+Recall that a $(k,k)$-form $u$ is positive if and only if its restriction to every $k$-dimensional complex submanifold is a non negative volume form (cf. \cite[Chapter III, \S 1.A, (1.6) Criterion]{Dem01}).